gausie/uclutest/Original.md

 	2. By a petition of at least 2% of the members of the Union, which must list the names, departments and signatures of the members and be handed to the Democracy and Communications Officer.

-	3. Acceptance by a simple majority of a motion to a Members' Meeting.
+	3. A simple majority vote at a General Assembly.

-	4. A resolution of the Trustees.

-3. The Union Council shall be charged with organising and regulating the Referendum based on a schedule proposed by the Democracy and Communications Officer.
+3. The Democracy and Communications Officer shall be charged with organising the Referendum based on a schedule approved by Union Council.
+The schedule may be proposed verbally to Union Council and amended in discussion and shall not require formal submission as a motion.

-4. The Referendum will be held on a date within 4 term weeks after receiving the request.
+4. The Referendum will finish within 4 term weeks of when it was called.

 5. Quorum for a Referendum shall be 5% of the membership of the Union.
-When the quorum is not met the matter shall be decided by a Members' Meeting called especially to consider the matter.
+If the quorum is not met the matter shall be decided by a General Assembly which must take place at least 2 term weeks after the Referendum.
+The decision of such a meeting shall carry the weight of a General Assembly and not of a Referendum.

 6. The Referendum shall be conducted by means of a cross-campus ballot.

-7. Polling shall be on at least 24 hours, and may be for longer, at the discretion of Union Council.
+7. Voting shall be open for at least 24 hours.

-	1. Polling shall usually be conducted online through a secure poll on the Union website unless the Union Council deems it more appropriate to hold a paper ballot.
+	1. Voting shall usually be conducted online through a secure poll on the Union website unless the Union Council deems it more appropriate to hold a paper ballot.

 	2. Provision must be made for members who require an alternative format for voting.

-8. At least 3 open meetings shall be held prior to the Referendum to debate the proposal.
+8. At least 3 open meetings shall be held prior to the open of voting to debate the proposal.
 One of these must be held on 1 working day before polling commences.

 9. These open meetings shall: